spinda/liquidhaskell-cabal-demo/README.md

 includes:

 - A [.cabal file](/liquidhaskell-cabal-demo) configured for
-  liquidhaskell-cabal, including custom LiquidHaskell flags for each component of the package.
+  `liquidhaskell-cabal`, including custom LiquidHaskell flags for each component of the package.
 - A [Setup.hs file](/Setup.hs) file set up to hook liquidhaskell-cabal into the build process.
-- A [stack.yaml file](/stack.yaml) demonstrating the small tweaks needed to use

 ## Pre-Flight Setup